NamitaNahata/DeliverShield/README.md

         Existing systems:

-        2.Do not compensate for real-time income loss
+        2.Do not compensate for real-time income loss.

-        3.Focus only on traditional insurance models
+        3.Focus only on traditional insurance models.

-        4.Ignore frequent but lower-impact disruptions such as traffic and heat
+        4.Ignore frequent but lower-impact disruptions such as traffic and heat.

 Requirement

-        1.There is a need for a system that:
+There is a need for a system that:

-        2.Protects against major income disruptions
+        1.Protects against major income disruptions.

-        3.Accounts for both severe and frequent minor disruptions
+        2.Accounts for both severe and frequent minor disruptions.

-        4.Provides automated and timely compensation
+        3.Provides automated and timely compensation.

-        5.Remains simple, transparent, and affordable
+        4.Remains simple, transparent, and affordable.

 ---